 (4) 6:1:1 for students whose management needs are considered highly intensive.
 Students receive highly differentiated instruction to meet their significant physical and behavioral needs.
-Additionally, the district operates a 6:1:1 ABA classroom and a 6:1:1 Hearing Impaired classroom at the primary level.
-BOCES operates two other specialized 6:1:1 based programs (a) the "Community Connections" program for students who require an alternative high school program that incorporates academic, emotional/social, recreation and community service components and (b) the "Collaborative Day Treatment Program" in conjunction with the St Lawrence Psychiatric Center's Children and Youth division.
-The CDT Program is intended for students who require a more therapeutic environment in a highly structured, intensive, nonresidential program offering a blend of clinical intervention and special education techniques to students, as well as social and clinical support to their families.
+Additionally, the district operates a 6:1:1 ABA classroom at the primary level.
+BOCES operates two other specialized programs (a) the "Community Connections" 6:1:1 program for students who require an alternative high school program that incorporates academic, emotional/social, recreation and community service components and (b) the "Crossroads" 6:1:2 program is intended for students who require a more therapeutic environment in a highly structured, intensive, nonresidential program offering a blend of clinical intervention and special education techniques to students, as well as social and clinical support to their families.